mumble-voip/mumo/README.md

 handling, configuration management, logging, and more are provided by mumo.
 Developers can focus on their specific functionality instead.

+## Requirements
+mumo requires:
+* python >=3.2
+* python3-zeroc-ice
+* mumble-server >=1.2.3 (not tested with lower versions)

+## Setting up
+To configure and run mumo take a look at the `mumo.ini` and the module specific configurations in `modules-available` folder.
+Enabling modules is done by linking the configuration in modules-available to the `modules-enabled` folder.

 ## Docker image
 An official docker image is available at https://hub.docker.com/r/mumblevoip/mumo.